Canon 1D Mark IV vs SX60

 Body comparison: Canon 1D Mark IV vs SX60

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark IV and the Canon SX60.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX60 is considerably smaller (51 percent) than the Canon 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the SX60 does not feature any corresponding weather-sealing.